d0lmany/d0lmany/README.md

 ## welcome to d0lmany <img src="lol.svg" width="30" height="30">
 I'm a college student and I have a lot of ideas, but not a lot of time to implement them.
 My goal is to get fabulously rich and not deny myself anything, and of course I also like coding.
-why is everything in my portfolio so simple and there is nothing interesting in it?
-Because programmers initially create for people, not for other programmers.
 pls participate in the fulfillment of my dream//
 ### my stack and tools:
 - **frontend**: HTML, CSS, JS, Vue.js 3, jQuery, Tailwind CSS, Bootstrap 5